mattcone/markdown-guide/hacks.md

 ## Videos

-It's not possible to embed a video in a Markdown file, but with a little effort, you can come close by adding an [image](/basic-syntax/#images-1) and a link to the video.
+If your Markdown application supports [HTML](/basic-syntax/#html), you should be able to embed a video in your Markdown file by copying and pasting the HTML code provided by a video website like YouTube or Vimeo.
+If your Markdown application doesn't support HTML, you can't embed a video, but you can come close by adding an [image](/basic-syntax/#images-1) and a link to the video.
+You could do this with practically any video on any video service.

-You could do this with any practically any video on any video service.
 Since YouTube makes this easy, we'll use them as an example.
 Take this video, for instance: `https://www.youtube.com/watch?v=8q2IjQOzVpE`.
 The last part of the URL (`8q2IjQOzVpE`) is the ID of the video.
 We can take that ID and put it in the following template:

 ```test
 [![Image alt text](https://img.youtube.com/vi/YOUTUBE-ID/0.jpg)](https://www.youtube.com/watch?v=YOUTUBE-ID)